Rouen A Table 3 Walid Medja Rouen Tourism 108

 10 and 11 October in Rouen’s hotels

-During this festive weekend, selected hotels in the city will open their kitchens to four-handed dining events where creativity will know no bounds.
+During this festive weekend, selected hotels in the city will open their kitchens to four-handed dinners where creativity knows no bounds.
 The hotels’ chefs will welcome chefs from UNESCO Creative Cities of Gastronomy for a unique collaboration with their resident chef.
 Brazil, China, the USA, Lebanon and Thailand will all be represented.
 These destinations from around the world are renowned for the excellence and diversity of their culinary traditions.
 In Rouen, these culinary encounters will give rise to gastronomic dialogues between two chefs and two culinary worlds, blending local traditions with inspirations from further afield.
 Together, they will combine local produce with creativity, time-honoured expertise with contemporary daring, to

-And the following hotels: Hôtel de Bourgtheroulde*****, Novotel Rouen Centre Cathédrale****, Hôtel de Dieppe 1880 Rouen Best Western Plus****, Hôtel Littéraire Gustave Flaubert****and Hyatt Place****.
+And the following hotels: Hôtel de Bourgtheroulde*****, Novotel Rouen Centre Cathédrale****, Hôtel de Dieppe 1880 Rouen Best Western Plus****, Hôtel Littéraire Gustave Flaubert**** and Hyatt Place****.

 From one glass to the next